dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_parameters.rst

 An anneal schedule variation is defined by a series of pairs of floating-point numbers identifying points in the schedule at which to change slope.
 The first element in the pair is time :math:`t` and the second is anneal fraction :math:`s` in the range [0,1].
 The resulting schedule is the piecewise-linear curve that connects the provided points.

 .. include:: ../shared/parameters.rst
     :start-after: start_time_granularity
     :end-before: end_time_granularity

-.. include:: ../shared/parameters.rst
+.. include:: ../shared/anneal.rst
-    :start-after: start_anneal_schedule_rules
+    :start-after: start_schedule_rules
-    :end-before: end_anneal_schedule_rules
+    :end-before: end_schedule_rules

-Default anneal schedules are described in the :ref:`QPU-specific anneal schedules <sysdocs:doc_qpu_characteristics>` documents.
+Default anneal schedules are described in the :ref:`QPU-specific anneal schedules <qpu_solver_properties_specific>` section.

 Relevant Properties
 -------------------